EasonC13/eason.phd/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I'm Eason, a PhD student at CMU HCII.
-My recent work spans AI in education, human-computer interaction, learning sciences, and agentic systems.
-I build and study tools such as personalized tutors, multimodal feedback systems, animated pedagogical agents, and large-scale AI learning communities.
+Hi, I'm Eason from CMU HCII.
+In high school, I was a problem student, frequently skipping class and spending over 12 hours a day gaming.
+Surprisingly, gaming taught me the value of deliberate practice.
+Applying those strategies, I started performing at a much higher level academically, won awards during my undergrad, and gradually found my way into research.

-Before CMU, I worked across both academia and industry, including research on educational technology, prompt engineering, blockchain applications, and smart contracts.
-I care a lot about making advanced AI systems genuinely useful for learning, not just impressive in demos.
+These experiences led me to Learning Sciences and Human-Computer Interaction.
+I care about building tools that genuinely help people learn better, whether that means personalized tutors, multimodal feedback systems, animated pedagogical agents, or new forms of human-AI interaction.

-Across my projects, I'm especially interested in how people, educators, and now AI agents themselves learn from feedback, communities, and adaptive support.
+Recently, my work has expanded into agentic systems and AI communities as well.
+Alongside my research in education and HCI, I also remain deeply interested in blockchain technology, especially where transparency, fairness, and real-world product design come together.

 {style="text-align: justify;"}